-Renacidin (citric acid, glucono-delta-lactone and magnesium carbonate irrigation) Irrigation is also indicated for dissolution of bladder calculi of the struvite or apatite variety by local intermittent irrigation through a urethral catheter or cystostomy catheter as an alternative or adjunct to surgical procedures.
+Renacidin is indicated for dissolution of bladder calculi of the struvite or apatite variety by local intermittent irrigation through a urethral catheter or cystostomy tube as an alternative or adjunct to surgical procedures.

-Renacidin (citric acid, glucono-delta-lactone and magnesium carbonate irrigation) Irrigation is also indicated for use as an intermittent irrigating solution to prevent or minimize incrustations of indwelling urinary tract catheters.
+Renacidin is also indicated for use as an intermittent irrigating solution to prevent encrustations of indwelling urethral catheters and cystostomy tubes.

 DOSAGE AND ADMINISTRATION

-Renacidin (citric acid, glucono-delta-lactone and magnesium carbonate irrigation) Irrigation is available as a sterile, non-pyrogenic solution in 500 mL containers, packaged in cartons of six.
-Exposure of Renacidin (citric acid, glucono-delta-lactone and magnesium carbonate irrigation) Irrigation to heat or cold should be minimized.
-Renacidin (citric acid, glucono-delta-lactone and magnesium carbonate irrigation) Irrigation should be stored at controlled room temperature, 59-86°F (15°-30°C).
+Renacidin is available as a sterile, non-pyrogenic irrigation solution in 30 mL single-use, low density, polyethylene containers, supplied in boxes of 30 containers each.
+Exposure of Renacidin to heat or cold should be minimized.
+Renacidin should be stored at room temperature, 59° to 86°F (15° to 30°C).
 Avoid excessive heat or cold (keep from freezing).
 Brief exposure to temperatures of up to 40°C or temperatures down to 5°C does not adversely affect the product.

 Additional Renacidin Information